sitearrow/serverlocation/README.md

 ## How it works
 It uses the `AfterShoppingCartCheckout` hook in WHMCS to update the server ID in the database for the service based on the value selected in the configurable option.

-It allocates to the server with the lowest number of accounts on it that isn't set to Disabled in WHMCS.
+The hook will allocate the account to the server with the lowest number of accounts on it that isn't set to Disabled in WHMCS.

-This means that it does not take into account the "Maximum Number of Accounts" value in WHMCS at this stage.
+This means that it does not take into account the "Maximum Number of Accounts" value or "Utilisation %" in WHMCS at this stage.

 ## Fair Use Notice
 This project is licensed under the GPLv3.
 Redistribution, commercial usage, and modifications are allowed *only if* the full source code is made available under the same license.
 Rebranding or reselling without significant contribution is strongly discouraged.